 Audit Counting Method

-Type Of Audit Units
+Type of Audit Units

-Contests & Issues Audited
+Contests and Issues Audited

 For recount laws, see Citizens for Election Integrity Minnesota website.

-Binding On Official Outcomes
+Binding on Official Outcomes

-Oversight & Conduct
+Oversight and Conduct

 Additional Targeted Samples